AceBarney/GitStudyNotes/chapter_2_basics.md

 	git rm --cached README
 	git rm README
 	```
-- use an example to show the commands
+- use an example to show the simple commands
 	1. create a file README in the current repository
 	2. `git stasus`: shows README is untracked
 	3. `git add README`: add readme to files to be tracked or committed